-- If you have questions during the semester, please contact me sooner rather than later.
+- If you have questions during the semester, please contact the instructor sooner rather than later.
 The sooner we resolve the situation and get your questions answered, the sooner you can proceed in the course.
 If the presentation of the material is not clear, please ask.
 Contact information can be found at the top of this syllabus, in the section below and on Blackboard. - The best way to contact me is by e-mail.

-I am available to answer questions in the following manners:
+The instructor is available to answer questions in the following manners:

-- For face-to-face and hybrid classes, I will be available before and after class to answer questions. - Feel free to stop by during posted office hours, no appointment is necessary to meet during scheduled office hours.
-If you let me know you are coming and the topic of discussion, I can be better prepared for our meeting. - I am also able to meet virtually.
-Please send me an e-mail to set up an online meeting via Zoom or a face-to-face meeting if you prefer a live conversation.
-I will send you a link for the Zoom meeting or schedule the time to meet face-to-face. - The best way to contact me is e-mail.
-My e-mail is gramzinski@southplainscollege.edu
+- For face-to-face and hybrid classes, before and after class to answer questions. - Feel free to stop by during posted office hours, no appointment is necessary to meet during scheduled office hours. - The instructor is also able to meet virtually.
+Please send an e-mail to set up an online meeting via Zoom or a face-to-face meeting if you prefer a live conversation.
+The instructor will send you a link for the Zoom meeting or schedule the time to meet. - The best way to contact the instructor is e-mail at gramzinski@southplainscollege.edu